paritytrading/parity/applications/system/README.md

 Parity Trading System
 =====================

-Parity Trading System is a server application for running a trading venue.
+Parity Trading System is a server application for running a financial exchange.

 Download